Rxhys/Oculus-Quest-Widescreen-Enabler/README.md

-## QuestWidescreen
+## Oculus Quest Widescreen EnableR by RhysesPuff
-QuestWidescreen is a simple way to set your Oculus Quest to record all videoshots in widescreen.
+QuestWidescreen is a simple application to set your recording resolution for the Oculus Quest.